 Lock on Your Lashes

-Waterproof mascaras are definitely an option for budge-proof lashes, but we know how personal finding a mascara formula that works can be.
-Enter a lash primer: pop it on before your usual mascara to transform any formula into a tear-proof powerhouse.
+Waterproof mascaras are an option for budge-proof lashes, but we know how personal finding a mascara formula that works can be.
+Enter a lash primer: swipe it on before your usual mascara to transform any formula into a tear-proof powerhouse.